cshovik/Helmet_numberplate_detection/README.md

 1) Learning Rate Schedule:
     - Initial Learning Rate (lr0=0.01): The starting learning rate is set relatively high to accelerate the initial learning phase.
     - Final Learning Rate (lrf=0.0001): The learning rate is gradually decreased to this final value, ensuring stability in the final stages of training and helping the model settle into an optimal minimum.
+2) Batch Size (batch=8):
+    - A batch size of 8 is used, balancing memory usage and stability during training.
+Small batch sizes like this are often suitable for more stable convergence on limited hardware.
+3) Flip Augmentation:
+    - Vertical Flip (flipud=0.5) and Horizontal Flip (fliplr=0.5): These augmentations are applied with a probability of 50%, helping the model generalize better to different object orientations.
+4) Color Augmentation:
+    - Hue Shift (hsv_h=0.015): Allows hue variation of up to ±1.5%, which helps the model to adapt to different lighting conditions.
+    - Saturation Shift (hsv_s=0.7): Allows saturation variation of up to 70%, further enhancing the model’s ability to handle diverse lighting and color conditions.
+    - Brightness Shift (hsv_v=0.4): Allows brightness variation of up to 40%, making the model more robust to shadow or illumination changes.
+5) Mixup Augmentation (mixup=0.1):
+    - Mixup is a data augmentation technique where two images are blended together to create synthetic training data.
+This helps the model become more robust by learning from blended examples, which is especially helpful for detecting overlapping or partially obscured objects.
+7) Auto Augment (auto_augment=randaugment):
+    - Random augmentation strategies are applied, further improving the model's ability to generalize. randaugment applies random transformations to images, making the model more adaptable to various environments and conditions.
+8) Cosine Learning Rate Scheduler (cos_lr=True):
+    - A cosine learning rate scheduler is used to gradually decrease the learning rate in a cosine pattern, which helps prevent the model from getting stuck in suboptimal solutions and improves convergence.

 ## Tech Stack
 **IDE**
 - Google Colab: Used as the development environment, with GPU acceleration for efficient model training and inference.